Le Testament Du Docteur Cordelier is a 1959 France TV horror drama by Jean Renoir. Starring Jean-Louis Barrault, Teddy Bilis and Sylviane Margollé.

 Cut by the BBFC.
 Uncut in the Netherlands and the US

-Each couple is in for a surprise.
-Richard and Victoria will have the tables turned on them by one of their lady victims; Claire will finally push Pete too far in their sexual game; and Jen and Frank can't begin to imagine what their conspiring
+couple is in for a surprise.
+Richard and Victoria will have the tables turned on them by one of their lady victims; Claire will finally push Pete too far in their sexual game; and Jen and Frank can't begin to imagine what their conspiring psychiatrist is

 Banned by the BBFC for 1976 cinema release.
 Uncut in the US.